5 Reasons To Never Accept An Insurance Company’s First Offer

 4. Adjusters focus on the physical damage, not the business operation losses.

 5. Insurance companies have very little incentive to pay claims in full; if the owner accepts the first offer, they keep the rest.

 The simple answer is to read the policy, but most commercial insurance policies are complex.
 The full range of benefits is not always easy to understand.

 A better answer is to have a highly rated insurance claim attorney read the policy in light of the current situation.
 A reputable and experienced attorney with a partnership-style approach will often examine your situation and policy at no charge.

 What if the situation gets worse or the insurance company will not offer the needed amount?

-Fortunately, commercial insurance policies and Texas insurance laws provides that the insurance company pay for the owner's attorney’s fees and costs for a wrongful denial (or partial payment) of a claim.
+Fortunately, commercial insurance policies and Texas insurance laws provide that the insurance company pay for the owner's attorney’s fees and costs for a wrongful denial (or partial payment) of a claim.
 For this reason, experienced property insurance attorneys will typically handle your claim on a contingency basis, meaning if you pay nothing out-of-pocket for their representation.

 Many apartment building owners do not know that they can hire an insurance claim dispute attorney to fight the insurance company and have the insurance company pick up the bill.

-An experienced insurance claim dispute attorney should get recover money over and above what the owner, contractor, or a public adjuster is able to get - and better yet, is only paid on net new money.
+An experienced insurance claim dispute attorney should get recover the money over and above what the owner, contractor, or a public adjuster is able to get - and better yet, is only paid on net new money.
 It is a no-lose scenario for property owners.

 Have questions about a specific or difficult insurance situation?
-Click the button below to Schedule your no cost, no obligation consultation.
+Click the button below to schedule your no-cost, no-obligation consultation.